Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

 ```

 !!!
 Note
-Note that by default the number of workers is set to 1 : `nb_of_workers = 1` If no value is provided in the
-configuration, Taipy automatically sets the value to 1.
+If no value is provided in the nb_of_workers setting in the configuration, Taipy will set this value to 1.

 To execute the _jobs_ in parallel, you can set the number of workers to a positive integer value greater than 1.
-Taipy will use multiprocessing in an asynchronous behavior, and run each job in a dedicated process.
+Taipy will use multiple and asynchronous processes, and run each job in a dedicated process.
 The value
 of the variable `nb_of_workers` represents the maximum number of processes spawned in parallel.
 For example,
-the following configuration will allow Taipy to run at most 8 jobs in parallel:
+the following configuration allows Taipy to run at most 8 jobs in parallel:

 ```
 [JOB]